thacherT1D/webdevstuff/How_the_Web_Works/Web_Request_Response_Cycle.desc.md

 ## What's HTTP?

 **Hypertext** is text that uses hyperlinks to connect the reader to other files that contains hypertext.
 The most popular hypertext format is, of course, the Hypertext Markup Language, better known as HTML.
-The approximately 4.6 billion HTML pages interconnected via hyperlinks form the underlying structure known as the **World Wide Web**.
+The approximately 4.6 billion HTML pages interconnected via hyperlinks form the underlying structure known as the **World Wide Web**, or Web for short.

 These HTML pages are transferred across the Internet using a communication protocol.
 A **protocol** a system of rules that allows two or more devices on a computer network to transmit information.
 The protocol of the Web is called the Hypertext Transfer Protocol (**HTTP**), which transmits hypertext, as well as other data formats, from one device to another.
 As you'll see, knowing how HTTP works is essential to being a web developer.